picodata/tarantool-module/README.md

     0
 }
 ```
+The above code does the following two things:
-1. extract tuple from special structure `FunctionArgs`
+1. Extracts tuple from the `FunctionArgs` special structure
-1. deserialize tuple into rust structure
+1. Deserializes tuple into the Rust structure

-Compile the program, producing a library file named `harder.so`.
+Compile the program into the `harder.so` library using `cargo build`.

 Now go back to the client and execute these requests:
 ```lua